agkozak/zsh-z/README.md

 That will re-bind `z` or the command of your choice to the underlying ZSH-z function.

 ## Known Bugs
-It is possible to run a completion on a string with spaces in it, e.g. `z us bi<TAB>` might take you to `/usr/local/bin`.
+It is possible to run a completion on a string with spaces in it, e.g., `z us bi<TAB>` might take you to `/usr/local/bin`.
 This works, but as things stand, after the completion the command line reads

     z us /usr/local/bin.